-As a member of the PwC Network, we are using PwC Audit, a common audit methodology and process of the network.
+As a member of the PwC network, we are using PwC Audit, a common audit methodology and process of the network.
 This methodology is based on the International Standards on Auditing ('ISAs'), with additional PwC policy and guidance provided where appropriate.

-Our common audit methodology provides the framework to enable the PwC Network member firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements.
+Our common audit methodology provides the framework to enable the PwC network member firms to consistently comply in all respects with applicable professional standards, regulations and legal requirements.
 The PwC Audit Guide along with PwC's technology-based audit support tools and templates support engagement teams in conducting assurance and related services engagements.

-Aura
+Aura Platinum

-As a member of the PwC Network, we, in performing an audit, use Aura, which is a technologically advanced application for auditing.
-Our audit work is planned, executed and documented using Aura.
+In performing an audit we use Aura Platinum, which is our global technologically advanced audit documentation system.

+Our audit work is planned, executed and documented using Aura Platinum.
 It supports teams in applying our methodology effectively, by creating a transparent linkage between risks identified and the work done to address those risks, as well as providing comprehensive project management capabilities.

-Advanced technology
+Advanced audit technology